Pathways

 🎯 Key Activities: Project financing, risk management, legal advice on contracts and regulatory issues, insurance underwriting, and investment management.

-📌 Clifford Chance (Legal), Macquarie Group (Finance), Allianz (Insurance).
+📌 Clifford Chance (Legal), Macquarie Group (Finance), PwC (Finance)

 ☑️ Role: These organizations offer specialized training and education to develop the skills required in the offshore wind industry.